ClueLang/Clue/README.md

     print(n)
 }
 ```
-More examples will be added soon
+More examples can be found in [the wiki](https://github.com/ClueLang/Clue/wiki), and even more examples will be added soon.

 ## How to install